DestroyedClone/RiskyClassicItems/THUNDERSTORE RELEASE/README.md

 		- Fixed buff being cleansable by Blast Shower.

 	- Lost Doll
+		- Reduced cost from 33% HP -> 25% HP
 		- Activation sound is now networked.
-		- Temporarily disabled VFX due to concerns about networking.
+		- Disabled VFX due to concerns about networking (was set up in a nonstandard way).
+			- It only showed for the host, and not clients.
+			- Replaced it with a simple placeholder effect for now.
+Not sure if I'll get around to fixing it fully.

 - `1.0.6`
 	- Adjusted Enigma/Chaos settings.
 Previously everything was set to True.